 Post-pandemic, the increased demand from all consumers for better nutrition to enhance immunity is also leading to the development of numerous holistic, nutrition-focused foods and drinks.

 Gains can be expected for products that cater to this older demographic by boosting immunity, bone, joint, muscle, cognitive, heart health, skin, eye and particularly digestive health.

-And as we age, our ability to fully absorb nutrients does decrease so whilst supplementation will not only remain important to this group, it is likely to see further growth.
+And in particular, the importance of gut health is a rapidly emerging science and evidence is growing at a significant rate relating good gut health to overall physical and mental wellbeing, because as we age our ability to fully absorb nutrients does decrease so supplementation will not only remain important to this group, but it is likely to see further growth too.

-Vitamin D, B12 and calcium deficiencies are often seen in older individuals which is associated with age-related osteoporosis.
+Another example is vitamin D, B12 and calcium deficiencies which are often seen in older individuals and is associated with age-related osteoporosis.

 Many consumer brands are already active in adult nutrition.
 Indeed, not only did Healthspan lead the way in targeting this demographic but they were also very early adopters of a direct-to-consumer model.